jhunethan/web-scraper/README.md

-# HTML Web Scraper using JavaScript and Cheerio
+# HTML Web Scraper using JavaScript and Puppeteer